Bachelor’s Degrees in Teaching Assistants

 Education Levels of Teaching Assistants Majors

-During the 2018-2019 academic year, 3 students earned their bachelor's degree in teaching assistants.
+In 2018-2019, 3 earned their bachelor's degree in teaching assistants.
 This earns it the #325 spot on the list of the most popular bachelor's degree programs in the nation.

 The following table shows the number of diplomas awarded in teaching assistants at each degree level.